Description

 - Retatrutide: 24.2% (12mg) at 48 weeks (Phase 2 data)

-- Tirzepatide: Superior insulin sensitivity, excellent glycemic control
+- Tirzepatide: Superior insulin response, excellent glycemic control

-- Retatrutide: Comprehensive metabolic improvements across all parameters
+- Retatrutide: Full body gains across all parameters

-- Mazdutide: China NMPA approved (2025) for weight management
+- Mazdutide: China NMPA approved (2025) for weight care

 - Tirzepatide: FDA approved (2022) for diabetes and obesity